Raspberries (band): Post-breakup

-In November 2004, the House of Blues nightclub chain opened its Cleveland branch with a Raspberries reunion concert featuring all four original members.
+In November 2004 the House of Blues nightclub chain opened its Cleveland branch with a Raspberries reunion concert featuring all four original members, accompanied on stage by four members of Carmen's band: Paul Sidoti - bass, guitar, keyboards, backing vocals, Billy Sullivan – guitar, keyboards, harmonica, backing vocals, Jennifer Lee – keyboards, vocals and Derek Braunschweiger - percussion.
 This led to a well-received 2005 mini-tour starting at the Chicago House of Blues, a VH1 Classic special, and a concert broadcast on XM Satellite Radio.
-A date from the 2005 tour in Los Angeles was recorded, and released in 2007 as Live on Sunset Strip.
+A date from the 2005 tour in Los Angeles was recorded and released in 2007 as Live on Sunset Strip.
 The double CD and one DVD contained a foreword from Bruce Springsteen, and a 1970s photo of John Lennon wearing a Raspberries' Starting Over sweatshirt.
 Capitalizing on the release, Raspberries played further shows in New York, California, and their hometown of Cleveland.

+The band booked a few more reunion dates into late 2007, culminating with a concert at Cleveland's Playhouse Square on December 14, 2007, and an appearance at a VIP event at the Rock and Roll Hall of Fame in Cleveland on April 3, 2009 turned out to be their very last show.

 The band's iconic rock tune "Go All the Way" attracted renewed attention in 2014 when it was notably included in the Marvel Cinematic Universe film Guardians of the Galaxy.
 The Albany Democrat-Herald ran a positive review of the film remarking that "while it's freaky to hear the Raspberries' ... in space, one recognizes the malleability of its majesty and craft and appreciate the range of vocalist Eric Carmen".
 The song was included on the film's Guardians of the Galaxy: Awesome Mix Vol. 1 soundtrack released on July 29, 2014.

-In 2017, Omnivore Records released Pop Art Live, a recording of the band's first Cleveland reunion show on November 26, 2004.
+In 2017 Omnivore Records released Pop Art Live, a recording of the band's first Cleveland reunion show on November 26, 2004.
 It was their first show together in nearly 30 years.
-Featuring twenty-eight songs, including material by major influences The Beatles and The Who, the album received positive reviews from publications such as Allmusic, Paste, and Stereophile.
-Critic Mark Deming of Allmusic remarked that "the Raspberries merge the superb craftsmanship of their classic recordings with the sweat and muscle of a crack band having a great time."
+Featuring twenty-eight songs, including material by major influences the Beatles and the Who, the album received positive reviews from publications such as AllMusic, Paste, and Stereophile.
+Critic Mark Deming of AllMusic remarked that "the Raspberries merge the superb craftsmanship of their classic recordings with the sweat and muscle of a crack band having a great time."